 - Must meet health, character and security requirements.

 - Qualifications must be commensurate with the highly skilled role.

-- At least 3 years work experience directly relevant to position.
+- At least 3 years of work experience directly relevant to the position.

 - Capacity to pass on skills/develop Australians.